ŇDonŐt You Think He Knows That?Ó

 is unreasonable to expect people to be reasonable.
 Lumet forgot that, and

-ruined the debut episode of his own series.
+compromised the debut episode of his own series.

 Good drama is the stuff of raw emotion,